 8. A long sleeved sweatshirt type top is all I’ve needed for warmth in South East Asia.
 You may need something for air conditioned buses, even in tropical countries.
 For Nepal I bought a thick fleece in Kathmandu.

-9. Hats and scarves are my absolute best friends.
+9. Hats and scarves are my absolute best friends for sunshine or cold.

 That’s it for now, packing for the children will have to go in another post, this one is too long already.
 Thanks for asking, to the people who emailed me directly or commented on the blog, I hope I’ve answered your questions.
 If you need to know anything else, just ask.